How to Choose Pottery Glaze – A Beginner Glaze Guide

 Should You Choose Liquid or Dry Pottery Glaze?

-Liquid glazes as more expensive than dry glazes because you need to mix dry glazes.
-Liquid glazes are ready to use but dry glazes take less time to apply.
-I would advise that you look at it like this; How much glaze do you use, how do you want to apply your glaze, and which is most convenient for you?
+Liquid glazes are more expensive than dry glazes because they require mixing.
+Liquid glazes are ready to use, but dry glazes take less time to apply.
+I would advise that you look at it like this: How much glaze do you use, how do you want to apply it, and what is most convenient for you?

 Manufacturers made liquid glazes for brushing, pouring, and spraying.
 Dry glazes are used more for dipping or spraying.
 It would be a huge mistake to buy liquid glazes if you wanted to use the dipping method.
 The thicker liquid glaze makes it difficult to apply the dipping method.